 Why is Thai Food So Spicy?

-History has shown us that Thai food is spicy as Thai food is a combination of a few kinds of cuisines, such as Indian, Chinese, and Portuguese.
+History has shown us that Thai food is spicy as Thai food combines a few kinds of cuisines, such as Indian, Chinese, and Portuguese.
 The Indians brought curry to Thailand.
 The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables, including red chili.

 You can find out more by reading our blog Why is Thai Food So Spicy?
 A Bit of History by clicking here.